Jonathan Meades: Television

 Meades' first foray into television was in 1985: a short film on the art and architecture of Barcelona for the BBC Two arts magazine programme Saturday Review.
-His first major project was the 1987 six-part Channel 4 architectural documentary series The Victorian House.
+His first big project was the 1987 six-part Channel 4 architectural documentary series The Victorian House.
 This contained many stylistic similarities to his other work, but the producer of the series, John Marshall, received the sole writing credit and it was not a happy experience for Meades.
 He would be credited as the sole author of all his subsequent work.